-All sorts of things can be BYOB (bring your own booze).
-Birthday parties.
-Housewarmings.
-Even some restaurants.
-But what about a wedding?
+All sorts of things can be BYOB (bring your own booze)—birthday parties, housewarmings, even some restaurants—but what about a wedding?
 We asked the experts whether a BYOB wedding is an option worth considering, or whether it's better to tell your guests to just leave the booze at home.

 Whether you're looking to save money on your reception or hoping to create a more casual, relaxed atmosphere, having a BYOB wedding comes with a set of hurdles that you might not otherwise face during the planning process.
-We spoke with Garo Eldemir, Director of beverage for Global Gourmet Catering in San Francisco, to help iron out some of those details.
+We spoke with Garo Eldemir, director of beverage services for Global Gourmet Catering in San Francisco, to help iron out some of those details.

 When it comes to what your guests will be bringing, Eldemir advises opting for wine or beer over spirits.
 "Choose something that will be self-poured or self-served, instead of spirits that will need to be consolidated and then served by a bartender.
 This can get particularly complicated, especially if the alcohol is arriving at different times, whereas wine or beer can be brought straight to the table or easily added to the existing selection."
 You'll want guests to bring a selection that pairs well with the menu you've chosen, so you can either distribute the menu in advance so guests can pair accordingly, or can send out requests for specific beverages (say, whites or very light reds if you're serving fish, or something more substantial if your menu is on the richer side).
-Be sure to have the appropriate serveware on-hand (extra wine openers, a variety of wine glasses, ice buckets, or pint glasses and wedges of citrus for beers) to highlight what you're asking guests to bring — talk to your caterer about what is included in their service package that will make this run smoothly.
+Be sure to have the appropriate tools and glassware on-hand (extra wine openers, a variety of wine glasses, ice buckets, or pint glasses and wedges of citrus for beers) to highlight what you're asking guests to bring — talk to your caterer about what is included in their service package that will make this run smoothly.

 Asking guests to bring their own alcohol runs the risk of looking like you're just trying to save money, so put a creative spin on it.
 Part of a huge group of friends that loves wine?
 Turn your reception into a wine tasting, asking each couple to bring one of their favorite bottles to share with their table.
 You could even go so far as to assign a specific type of wine to each couple that pairs with the courses of your meal, setting each table up for a tasting flight.
 If you're more beer drinkers, or are planning a backyard picnic-style event, set up coolers throughout the space where people can drop in a six-pack to be chilled.
 "Incorporate it into the theme to elevate the BYOB experience," says Eldemir.
 Otherwise you may come off looking cheap instead of innovative!